-Need of a password manager in real world example:
+Need for a password manager in real-world example:

-As more as you started using the internet, you may need to use more and more accounts.
-Today, from dating site to secure banking site, nearly every site you use insists you create a user account.
-And, there is no end to this.
-This would lead you to remember dozens and dozens of password, which is a troublesome task for the human brain.
-To overcome this, some folks use simplest passwords like ‘12345678’ or ‘password’ as these were easy to remember.
-And, others may memorize their own complex password and use it everywhere.
-Both these methods were likely to fall in trouble or compromise your accounts.
+As more as you start using the internet, you may need to use more and more accounts.
+Today, from dating sites to secure banking sites, nearly every site you use insists you create a user account.
+And there is no end to this.
+This would lead you to remember dozens and dozens of passwords, which is a troublesome task for the human brain.
+To overcome this, some folks use the simplest passwords like ‘12345678’ or ‘password’ as these are easy to remember.
+And others may memorize their own complex password and use them everywhere.
+Both these methods were likely to fall into trouble or compromise your accounts.

-Hold on, don’t be scared, there is a way to manage this problem in a secure way.
+Hold on, don’t be scared.
+There is a way to manage this problem in a secure way.
 Act like a smart, take a wise man’s decision.
 Use password managers.
 Password managers help you in many ways, it secures all your passwords, generate random passwords, and store your login and apply the correct password during login.
 Additionally, some password managers are smart enough to make your login without your control.
 It’s some sort of small automation, isn’t it?
 Password managers could be paid as well as free.
 If you ask about the downside of using password managers, You can’t lose the master key.
 If you lost it, you would lose the whole set of things.
-We have listed some of the best password managers underneath which we urge you to take a look and if possible, buy it.
+We have listed some of the best password managers underneath, which we urge you to take a look at and, if possible, buy it.

 4. A Personal USB Key:

-Have you ever see any hacking movie in which a guy will unlock and lock a computer just by plugging a small USB stick?
+Have you ever seen any hacking movie in which a guy will unlock and lock a computer just by plugging a small USB stick?
 If you have seen this, then you are correct.
 It isn’t that difficult to convert a regular USB drive into your password.
 Just visit Predator’s site.
-This program allows you to create a USB stick which can enable you to login without typing password and lock your computer when you pull out the device from the computer.
+This program allows you to create a USB stick that can enable you to log in without typing a password and lock your computer when you pull out the device from the computer.
 This is not just the end.
 There are a plethora of options to explore and make use of it.
-Bear in mind, there is a serious caveat in this method.
-If you lost the USB stick, then you are going to lose access to the computer.
+Bear in mind that there is a serious caveat in this method.
+If you lose the USB stick, then you are going to lose access to the computer.
 Probably, you may need to flash the OS or break the password like a hacker.
-Don’t be scare if you lost the USB drive, We have some cool methods to recover the password.
+Don’t be scared if you lose the USB drive.
+We have some cool methods to recover the password.

 5. SSH Key:

 This method can’t be used as a substitute for local login.
-This authentication is not feasible for common use to log in a personal laptop, phone, tablet, and a smart TV.
-Authentication with SSH keys can be a little more complex in setting up them but helps increase security when logging into a cloud or remote server.
+This authentication is not feasible for common use to log in to a personal laptop, phone, tablet, and smart TV.
+Authentication with SSH keys can be a little more complex to set up but helps increase security when logging into a cloud or remote server.

 Let’s break this complex concept into a few simple things:

-In conclusion, we can list several of types of authentication without typing password, But, that doesn’t mean there is no password at all.
+In conclusion, we can list several types of authentication without typing a password, But that doesn’t mean there is no password at all.
 Where there is an authentication, there is a password, but in different forms.
 To answer which is the best password alternative for you.
-The easiest answer is, all.
+The easiest answer is all.
 That’s not fully correct either.
-Actual answer is purely depends upon what system you have and which type of authentication your system supports.
+The actual answer purely depends upon what system you have and which type of authentication your system supports.